 To my great good fortune, the University of Maryland was looking for someone to teach Classics just at the time we moved to the DMV (a regional acronym “District-Maryland-Virginia”).
 I was hired in 2016, and have taught at UMD since.
 My deep feelings of gratitude towards the University are not solely conditioned on the convenience of having found a job when I needed one; they’ve also treated me better than any other employer.
 Most recently, in spring 2019, I taught for the first time an Honors class on the essay genre thanks to my deep interest in the form.
 This blog also stems from that interest.

-Apart from my wife, Christina, I have an 18-year-old daughter Genevieve, who graduated from the local Sacred Heart School, Stone Ridge, while we still lived in Arlington.
+Apart from my wife, Christina, I have an 20-year-old daughter Genevieve (figure 6), who graduated from the local Sacred Heart School, Stone Ridge, while we still lived in Arlington.
 She’s studying in the school of Archaeology, Classics, and History at the University of Edinburgh with special interests in Russian language and modern history.

 I’ve reached the point in my life where, barring calamity, I need to start thinking about what I’ll do once I stop being an academic.
 The younger man in figure 6 is wearing out, even as the baby has become an independent adult.
 I don’t resent this; my friend Charles often repeated this true mot: “no one gets out alive.”